mdheisser/Three-React-Template/README.md

 Embedded samples are voluntarily basic but tries to demonstrates some features such as:

 - Sandbox: browse samples (Welcome page)
-- Basic scene setup: some controls, resources usage (materials, textures), lights animation with shadows (Basic Demo)
+- Basic scene setup (controls, resources, lights, shadows, animation) (Basic Demo)
 - Load and display of 3d model (Model Loader)
-- UI layer showing some infos
+- UI layer: displaying some infos and controls
-- Sample customization through UI controls + URL args to preset a demo
+- Sample customization and preset through support of generic URL args
 - ...

-With time demos may become more interesting but this isn't the main purpose of this project
+With time demos may become more interesting but for now this isn't the priority of this project

 # Source code organization and folder structure: